gchq/gaffer-doc/docs/changelist.md

 Multiple bug fixes and improvements to the Federated Store.
 Full details TBD.

 ### Named Operation Improvements
-It will be possible for Named Operations to reference each other.
-This would allow one NamedOperation to be called from inside another.
+Some changes and improvements to Named Operations are planned.
 Full details TBD.